Momentum Magazine

 Juan de Fuca Corridor: British Columbia to Washington State

-In collaboration with the Pacific Northwest Economic Region (PNWER), this cycling tourism corridor aims to promote sustainable travel and economic well-being by creating new opportunities for cross-border tourism.
+In collaboration with the Pacific Northwest Economic Region (PNWER), this tourism corridor aims to promote sustainable travel and economic well-being by creating new opportunities for cross-border tourism.
 The route capitalizes on previous destination development strategies and focuses on necessary investments for future growth, making it an exciting option for cyclists who want to explore new terrain.

 The Juan de Fuca Corridor is expected to attract a significant number of U.S. travelers—Canada’s largest international tourism market.
 According to Destination Canada’s 2024 USA Market Highlights, an estimated 16.2 million U.S. travelers are expected to visit Canada in 2025, spending around $13.7 billion.
 This corridor will allow cycling tourists from both sides of the border to enjoy a seamless and enriched travel experience, promoting environmental sustainability while boosting local economies.

-With cycling tourism in Canada and around the world on the rise and a focus on sustainability and community engagement, these new corridors are paving the way for a more connected and resilient Canadian tourism industry, while offering cyclists new and exciting routes to explore in 2024 and beyond.
+With cycling tourism in Canada and around the world on the rise and a focus on sustainability and community engagement, these new corridors are paving the way for a more connected and resilient Canadian tourism industry, while offering cyclists new and exciting area to explore in 2024 and beyond.

 Leave a comment